 The Most Advanced Level of Ayurvedic Education

-During this program, students will be attending classes as well as seeing patients.
-Students will come away with a deeper knowledge of Ayurveda and the ability to integrate aspects of Western medical knowledge into their practice allowing them to act as a bridge between the two sciences and be able to gain the highest level of understanding of a patient’s condition.
+During this program students will be attending classes as well as seeing patients.
+Students will come away with a deeper knowledge of Ayurveda and the ability to integrate aspects of Western medical knowledge into their practice.
+This will allow them to act as a bridge between the two sciences and be able to gain the highest level of understanding of a patient’s condition.

 Classes and Curriculum

 Students will attend classes while seeing patients during this program.
-Students will also gain additional experience designing complex herbal formulations for a wide variety of conditions.
+They will also gain additional experience designing complex herbal formulations for a wide variety of conditions.

 Online or On-Campus Intensive